Remi-Gau/bids_workshop/README.md

 To wrap up we will spend a bit of time on how to use BIDS applications on the dataset we have created.

+## Notes

+This workshop is mostly geared for the MRI part of BIDS but many principles of BIDS apply to all imaging modalities.

 We will finish the workshop with a "ask me anything about BIDS" session where you can come with more specific questions as they relate to your use case.

+## Not covered

+The follow issues are be covered in this workshop:

+- Where to store data
+- Ethical issues around data sharing (notably GDPR)
+- Data version control (for example with Datalad)

 ## Pre-requisites